 It’s not easy to talk about money.
 Even when you are married to the other person, often there are disagreements and frustrations about money and how you handle it.
 When you are in the early stages of divorce negotiations, it gets even more difficult.
-Even with the help of counselors, accountants and attorneys, often the money issue is a difficult negotiation.
+Even with the help of counselors, accountants, and attorneys, often the money issue is a difficult negotiation.
 Both of you want what you’ve always wanted, a fair decision that supports the children.

 But what’s fair?

-In the training and philosophy of judo we learn something called the loving respect for your attacker.
-In this concept you love the attacker by lovingly stopping their attack, while preventing them from hurting you or themselves.
+In the training and philosophy of judo, we learn something called the loving respect for your attacker.
+In this concept, you love the attacker by lovingly stopping their attack while preventing them from hurting you or themselves.
 It’s this love and respect for the other person, even when they are attacking you, that served me well during the early months of my divorce.

 In our case, once the decision was made to divorce, we both moved towards cooperative divorce.
 How could be separate with the least amount of damage to each other, and how could we keep the divorce about the kids and not about anger or frustration or despair.

-Early on in the discussions I declared that I wanted 50/50 parenting.
+Early on in the discussions, I declared that I wanted 50/50 parenting.
 I had read a bunch of divorce books and even presented a couple 50/50 schedules that I thought would work for us and our kids.

 And here’s where my judo training, had I started it, would have come in handy.

 When my then-wife expressed her desire to do the SPO plan, and be the primary custodian, we were at an impasse.
-Now, in my opinion, this was the heart of the matter that the counselor should’ve worked with us on.
+Now, in my opinion, this was the heart of the matter that the counselor should have worked with us on.
 Instead she said something to both of us that I will never forget.

 “If you go to court, she’s going to get primary custody.”